mikedidomizio/danger-js-testing/README.md

 :warning: This project is currently going through ramp up development and has not been published.
 This is not ready for production.

+This package requires a minimum Danger and Jest version to function but it may function with future and previous versions as well.
+Create an issue/discussion if you test a version outside the required versions that you have found that works.

 ### Installation

 Until published install via direct GitHub link